pingcap/docs/sql/privilege.md

 > **Note:**
 >
-> If the current user is not the user that creates the View, he needs both the `CREATE VIEW` and `SUPER` privileges.
+> If the current user is not the user that creates the View, both the `CREATE VIEW` and `SUPER` privileges are required.

 ### DROP DATABASE